Writing Playwright Tests for Sefaria

 Using the Playwright UI

-• See page state before, during, and after actions
+• Seeing the page state before, during, and after actions

-• Hover over the timeline to see page changes
+• Hovering over the timeline to see page changes

 Playwright UI Example